mitmedialab/rr_interaction/README.md

 - **output\_dir**: The relative path from the config file (located at the top of the project respository) to the directory where any output or performance files generated during the interaction should be saved.

+- **pconfig_dir**: The relative path from the config file (located at the top of the project repository) to the directory where any TOML participant-specific configs file are located.
+See below about participant config files.
+These files specify if the interaction should be personalized to individuals.

 #### Script config